whoisorioki/dashboard/md/log.md

 # Logging & Error Handling Approach

 This document describes the standardized logging and error handling strategy for the Kenyan Sales Analytics Dashboard project.
-It is intended for all developers and maintainers to ensure consistency, observability, and maintainability across the codebase.
+All logging and error handling is now standardized via the GraphQL API, codegen, and mapping docs.
+Keep this file in sync with [backend_report.md], [frontend_report.md], and [api.md].

 ---